Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Introduction

 This framing also explains why ``Less Data'' and ``Faster Convergence'' must be argued together.
-A small optimized subset is only interesting if it reaches useful capability earlier and does not simply trade away final quality for speed.
-Conversely, a final-score gain is incomplete if it is achieved with a hidden increase in training budget.
+A small optimized subset is meaningful only if it reaches useful capability earlier without simply trading final quality for speed.
+Conversely, a final-score gain is incomplete if it requires a larger training budget.
 Our evaluation therefore keeps one fixed \uni reference per benchmark at 512k training samples and asks whether goal-driven data optimization can reach or exceed that reference earlier, while also attaining stronger reported endpoints.

-Figure~\ref{fig:teaser} previews the main result: a much smaller optimized subset can reach and exceed the fixed \uni reference far earlier in training.
+Figure~\ref{fig:teaser} previews the main result by showing that a much smaller optimized subset can reach and exceed the fixed \uni reference far earlier in training.
 Table~\ref{tab:intro-snapshot} shows the same pattern across all four benchmarks, where the Peak Match data reduction exceeds 10$\times$ in every case.
 The \gdo gains are not uniform across benchmarks. \mvb and \mlvu improve the most because they are subtask-focused and align well with targeted filtering, while \lvb improves more modestly because it emphasizes ultra-long videos that are only weakly matched by the short-video/image-heavy training pool.